Johann110/arduinoRemote/README.md

 You can add line breaks for your textfield text by adding "#br#" to the send string.

 If you just want to install the app, I added a APK file "arduinoRemote.apk" for the installation

+All remotes are saved in .txt files in:<br>
+Android -> data -> com.app.arduinoremote -> files -> Remotes<br>
+I do not recommend to do changes in the .txt files manually, because it can lead to errors and unexpected behaviour.
+If you have Android 13+ you cannot access this files directly without root permissions.
+However it is possible by connecting your device to a PC.

+<a id="troubleshooting"></a><br>
+# Troubleshooting
+<b>Can't connect to the controller via Bluetooth:</b><br>
+Check if Bluetooth has started on the controller, by starting the controller and check if the message "Bluetooth started" appears in the port monitor.
+If you don't see this message restart your controller.
+Make sure you added the BT device to the BT devicelist in your phone.
+If the app still not connecting and throwing the error "Not able to connect.
+Cause may be the remote name", check if the name in your controller, set in SerialBT.begin(); matches with the given device name in the remote.
+The names are case sensitive, which means that it is important wheter the letters are uppercase or lowercase.
+To check the name in the app open the remote in the constructor and click the settings button.

+<b>Can't connect to the controller via WiFi:</b><br>
+Make sure you connected your phone to the hotspot of the controller.
+If so, check wheter the ip given in the remote matches with the ip showing in the port monitor of the controller.
+The ip is showed in the port monitor right after the controller starts.
+If the ip is not showing restart your controller.
+To change the ip in the app open the remote in the remote constructor and click the settings button.

+<b>The app is not showing any text sent by the controller:</b><br>
+Make sure you added the asterisk "*" at the end of the message.